oils-for-unix/oils/opy/README.md

 Notes
 -----

+- The OPy bytecode is bigger than the CPython bytecode!
+  - Why is that?

+- One difference: I think there are no `LOAD_FAST` bytecodes generated?
+  - TODO: Make a bytecode histogram using `opy/misc/inspect_pyc`.

-OSH tests don't run under byterun.
+- OSH tests don't run under byterun.
 I probably don't care.

     ./test.sh unit '' byterun